Packetsniffer67/OmarAlami1/index.md

 # About Me

-Aspiring Cybersecurity Analyst with a strong foundation in threat analysis, Linux, and Python, driven by a commitment to secure critical systems and data.
+Cybersecurity Enthusiast with a strong foundation in threat analysis, Linux, and Python, driven by a commitment to secure critical systems and data.

 ## Relevant Projects